 We became the first company to apply the power of Google Cloud computing to Full Wave Form Inversion (FWI) advanced seismic processing techniques.
 The completion of the 3D Thalin high resolution FWI project in Myanmar was run entirely on cloud computers.

-This initiative set the scene for the application last year of FWI to the Scarborough 3D dataset of 2004.
+This early work set the scene for the application last year of FWI to the Scarborough 3D dataset of 2004, where Woodside worked with a range of providers.

 “This resulted in significantly improved imaging of the reservoir and led to the game-changing assessment for the resource,” says Ungsing Wong, principal geophysicist.